fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Chained |<a href="https://medium.com/tenable-techblog/stored-xss-to-rce-chain-as-system-in-manageengine-servicedesk-plus-493c10f3e444">Stored XSS to RCE Chain as SYSTEM in ManageEngine ServiceDesk Plus</a>
 | C-I |<a href="https://blog.nietaanraken.nl/posts/github-pages-command-injection/">Command Injection in the GitHub Pages Build Pipeline</a>
 | Chained |<a href="https://hackerone.com/reports/1504410">XSS via Mod Log Removed Post</a>

-<a href="https://m3ez.medium.com/reflectedxssleadsto3000bugbountyrewardsfrommicrosoftformsefe34fc6b261">Reflected XSS Leads to 3,000$ Bug Bounty Rewards from Microsoft Forms</a>
+| R-XSS |<a href="https://infosecwriteups.com/reflected-xss-leads-to-3-000-bug-bounty-rewards-from-microsoft-forms-efe34fc6b261">Reflected XSS Leads to 3,000$ Bug Bounty Rewards from Microsoft Forms</a>

 <a href="https://palant.info/2022/08/24/attacksurfaceofextensionpages/">Attack surface of extension pages</a>